- This event has passed.

 A robot malfunction creates havoc and terror for unsuspecting vacationers at a futuristic, adult-themed amusement park.
 Written and directed by Michael Crichton.
 Stars Yul Brynner, Richard Benjamin, and James Brolin.

-A 30-minute audience discussion and Q&A led by Brian Hare, Associate Teaching Professor in the Department of Computer Science at UMKC, will follow the screening.
+A 30-minute audience discussion and Q&A led by Brian Hare, Associate Teaching Professor in the Department of Computer Science at UMKC, and Mark Evilsizor, Head of IT Services at the Linda Hall Library, will follow the screening.

 The event is free and open to the public; however, e-tickets are required.
 Films will be screened at the UMKC Student Union Theater.
 Doors open at 6:00 p.m.